 Medicare gap insurance coverage offers additional benefits to beneficiaries from private insurance companies.
 The private insurance company will cover the healthcare costs Original Medicare fails to cover.

-Gap Insurance plans will also cover benefits Original Medicare refuses to pay, such as foreign travel.
+These insurance plans will cover benefits Original Medicare doesn’t pay, such as foreign travel.
 Medicare gap insurance plans don’t cover everything; although the more you know, the better prepared you’ll be.

 Medicare Gap Insurance Coverage

 You’ll pay a monthly premium for your Medicare insurance coverage.
 However, this coverage provides you with peace of mind towards your healthcare.

 Depending on the policy you select; you can have coverage on Medicare Part A as well as Part B.

 Having coverage on the Medicare Part A deductible can save you thousands of dollars annually.

 The Part A deductible is much different than any other deductible; also, depending on the hospital admission, you could pay the deductible many times in a year.

 Paid annually, the Part B deductible is only $185 for 2019.